 Today you’re most likely to encounter the ever-popular skirted spool reel.
 These are the image of spinning reels that you likely envision when someone mentions the name.
-Skirted spinning reels create less drag on fishing line than their older relatives which have gone by the wayside.
+Skirted spinning reels create less drag on the fishing line than their older relatives which have gone by the wayside.